 There’s much written on how his character develops after these scenes.
 These detail how his more innocent white suits are slowly replaced by darker suits as his character becomes more and more involved with Milton and his company.
 This plot technique seemed reminiscent of Nina’s change of character in Black Swan (2010) as seen HERE.

 Mary Ann seemed at first both a supportive and confident wife.
 Then after the move to New York, she developed into a more tragic figure.
-She was left increasingly alone while her husband worked and with no possible chance of children and at the mercy of the company wives.
+She was left increasingly alone while her husband worked and with no possible chance of having children and at the mercy of the company wives.

 These women seemed so much more despicable than her, enjoying spending their husband’s wages and this was a clash in values for Mary Ann.
-They also took away her confidence and Mary Ann was easily manipulated by these women, Lomax and Milton for their own benefits.
+They also took away her confidence and Mary Ann was easily manipulated by these women, Lomax and Milton for their own benefit.
 The only person apparently concerned for her mental health and well being is Lomax’s church-going mother.

 Mary Ann’s character appeared to develop mental health problems or as it’s hinted at that she may have insight into the more devilish doings of Milton and his colleagues.
 On reflection (no pun intended) her fears and thoughts were seen as she looked in a mirror, and this device appears as symbolic of her sanity.
-First with showing the beliefs of those company wives and workers demons led to a more tragic scene involving a broken mirror.
+First showing the beliefs of those company wives and workers’ demons led to a more tragic scene involving a broken mirror.